maze logo

 Not all data is good data.

 Your response rate might be high, but that doesn’t guarantee all your data will contribute to your pursuit of active user insights.
-You’ll have to identify and weed out any corrupted or unusable data contaminating your repository:
+You have to identify and weed out any corrupted or unusable data contaminating your repository:

-• Remove incomplete responses: Participants may provide partial responses, intelligible text, or leave certain questions unanswered due to fatigue or technical issues.
+• Remove incomplete responses: Participants may provide partial responses, intelligible text, or leave certain questions unanswered due to survey fatigue or technical issues.
 Remove these responses from your data set for better quality.

 • Get rid of straightliners: Straightlining is a UX survey phenomenon most common with multiple-choice questions.
 If the same participant answered “B” on each of your ten multiple-choice questions, they most likely weren’t answering honestly but just trying to get through.
 Remove this data as it’s not genuine.